-This means that – at present – the bill only brings the vague potential to ensure animal welfare is taken into account in future laws, but it doesn’t seem to be offering any concrete promises or solutions.
+This means that – at present – the bill has only brought the vague potential to ensure animal welfare is taken into account in future laws, but it hasn’t offered any concrete promises or solutions.

 In the UK, we love to tell ourselves we’re world leaders of animals rights, but recognizing that animals can feel emotions while continuing to torture them isn’t quite the act of benevolence people think it is.

 Animal sentience on farms

 Lobsters are a new and extreme case, but they are far from the only victims of this cruel and paradoxical treatment.
 Mammals like pigs, sheep, and cows have all been offered legal protections since the passing of the Animal Welfare Act 2006, but has this really been enough?

 Farmed animals are routinely – and completely legally – subjected to unimaginable torture in the UK.
 Animals like pigs and sheep are castrated and have their tails docked without anaesthetic, while many also have their teeth clipped.
 Meanwhile, farmers kill sick piglets using a method called “thumping,” which involves picking the young animals up by their feet and bashing their heads against the wall or floor.